-05 Jul Five fantastic reasons online communities will revolutionise your retail market research
+05 Jul 5 reasons online communities will revolutionise your retail MR

 Market research online communities (MROCs) are a modern research technique that sees respondents engage in a number of different tasks and activities via an online platform in order to generate in-depth, qualitative results.
 It’s easy to see why they’re so popular: cost-effective and efficient, they offer a great alternative to more time consuming traditional methods.
 And because they can fit in around participants’ busy lives to deliver insightful results in real-time, they also benefit from very high response rates.